 ID Logistics is an international group operating in the contractual logistics industry.
-Since its creation in 2001, the Group has achieved sustained and uninterrupted growth, reaching revenues of €2.75 billion in 2023.
+Since its creation in 2001, the Group has achieved sustained and uninterrupted growth, reaching revenues of €3.3 billion in 2024.

 ID Logistics has developed an asset light model mainly focused on highly technical customer-specific warehouse logistics.
-The Group currently operates almost 400 sites in 18 countries, representing 38,000 employees and over 8 million sqm in Europe, America, Asia and Africa.
+The Group currently operates 450 sites in 18 countries, representing over 40,000 employees and over 9 million sqm in Europe, America, Asia and Africa.